rust-lang/project-ffi-unwind/README.md

 # Project "ffi-unwind"

-A [working-group project][shepherds-blog] to extend the Rust language to support unwinding that crosses FFI boundaries.
+A [working-group project][shepherds-blog] to extend the language to avoid undefined behavior when using control-flow constructs that cross between language boundaries.

 - Shepherds:
   - [acfoltzer (Adam)](https://github.com/acfoltzer)